Sandipkushwaha20/Food-Delivery-App/README.md

          items: [],
       },
       reducers: {
-         addItem: (state , action) => {
+         addItem: (state, action) => {
-                //Redux Toolkit returning is not mendatory
+                //Redux Toolkit returning is not mandatory
                //We have to mutate the state
-               //In new Version directly mutate
+               //In the new Version directly mutate
-               //Mutation the satate here
+               //Mutation the state here
                //Redux Toolkit use Immer Behind the seen state.items.push(action.payload);
          },